Magnitude 6.1 earthquake strikes southern Philippines - ExBulletin

 Magnitude 6.1 earthquake strikes southern Philippines

-The institute said that the earthquake, which occurred at 7.48 am local time, struck at a depth of 156 km, 285 km southeast of Sarangani Island.
+The institute said the quake, which occurred at 7:48 am local time, occurred at a depth of 156 kilometers, about 285 kilometers southeast of Sarangani Island, the Xinhua news agency reported.

 She said that the source of the earthquake is tectonic and is expected to cause aftershocks without causing damage.
 The quake was also felt in the nearby town of Catil in Davao Occidental.